 Youth are forced to drop out of school to find work when they become orphaned.
 In year one, Zoe Empowers assists them to re-enroll in school.
-By year two, the program participants already have sufficient funds from their business profits to pay for their own, and their sibling’s, school fees and supplies.
+By year three, many of the program participants already have sufficient funds from their business profits to pay for their own, and their sibling’s, school fees and supplies.
 Some even go on to attend college and beyond.

 Youth receive a small grant at the beginning of the program in conjunction with business training.
 Children develop a business plan and are provided guidance in executing their vision.
 Subsequent lessons are given on accounting, investing, and how to leverage their funds for long-term success.

 Youth are encouraged to pursue individualized training in their vocation of choice using resources from their group.
 Zoe graduates often become mentors in their community and/or employ other vulnerable youth, amplifying the ripple effect of empowerment.

 Sharleen suffered abuse and neglect even before she became pregnant at age 15.
 Through Zoe, she found meaningful connections and discovered her strength and resiliency as a young mother.

 Youth experience a sense of comfort and belonging in their Zoe Empowers peer group, and their customers bear witness their talents and transformation.
 As their businesses succeed, the children grow increasingly independent and confident.
 They move from beggars to employers and feel valued in their community.